imagej/imagej.github.io/_pages/plugins/rgb-profiler.md

 From the plugin webpage:

 "This Plugin draw the Red, Green and Blue profile plot of an RGB image on the same Plot, for each type of line selection.
 This profile is refreshed when a new selection is made.
-Large parts of this code were taken from plugins by {% include person content='Rasband' %}."
+Large parts of this code were taken from plugins by {%- include person id='rasband' -%}."

 {% capture content%}